rslkvk/rslkvk.github.io/_posts/2020-10-08-apache-camel-knowledge-part1.md

+---
+layout: post
+title: How to use Spring Bean with @Autowired in a Apache Camel Predicate
+description: How to use Spring Bean with @Autowired in a Apache Camel Predicate.
+It's part 1 of the Apache Camel knowledge series
+tags: [java, apache camel, spring]
+---

 # Using @Autowired in a Predicate - Apache Ignite

 If you have to inject a bean via `@Autowired` within a Camel **Predicate** then you probably may get **`CannotLoadBeanClassException`** Exception from Spring on server startup.